shenwei356/LexicMap/docs/content/usage/search.md

 Attention:
   1. Input should be (gzipped) FASTA or FASTQ records from files or stdin.
+  2. One or more input files are accepted, via positional parameters and/or a file list via the flag -X/--infile-list.
-  2. For multiple queries, the order of queries in output might be different from the input.
+  3. For multiple queries, the order of queries in output might be different from the input.

 Tips:
   1. When using -a/--all, the search result would be formatted to Blast-style format